arenascats/DroidCarController/README.md

-My teacher give me a idea,in ealier with 2016,i complete 80% with 1 weak.I added some function to make it could receive command,running throw series command,like a controller,not a mpu6050 data port only.
+My teacher give me a idea in ealier ,i complete 80% with 1 weak.I added some function to make it could receive command,running throw series command,like a controller,not a mpu6050 data port only.